-The Master of Education in Technology & Innovation program provides opportunities for continued professional growth of technology education teachers.
-Courses are required in educational research, philosophy and psychology.
+The Master of Education in Technology & Innovation program provides opportunities for continued professional growth of technology & engineering education teachers.
+Courses are required in educational research, philosophy, and psychology.

 The Department of Applied Engineering, Safety & Technology offers a certification program for individuals seeking to become technology & engineering education teachers, but do not need to complete a second four-year degree.
 People with existing undergraduate degrees may elect to seek certification on either a graduate or undergraduate level.